Active ingredient

 What to do in the case of vomiting or severe diarrhoea

-If you vomit within 3-4 hours of taking a tablet or you have severe diarrhoea, there is a risk that the active substances in the pill will not be fully taken up by your body.
+If you vomit within 3-4 hours after taking a tablet or you have severe diarrhoea, there is a risk that the active substances in the pill will not be fully taken up by your body.
 The situation is almost the same as forgetting a tablet.
 After vomiting or diarrhoea, take another tablet from a reserve strip as soon as possible.
 If possible take it within 12 hours of when you normally take your pill.
 If that is not possible or 12 hours have passed, you should follow the advice given under “If you forget to take Yasmin” on page 13.

 Delaying your period: what you need to know

-It is advisable to consult your doctor for advice before deciding to delay your menstrual period.
+You might ask your doctor for advice before deciding to delay your menstrual period.

 Changing the first day of your period: what you need to know